zynthera/Awesome-Script/README.md

 ## Installation Guide

-Below you will find step-by-step instructions to install **Awesome Script** on your Linux machine.
-We provide two sections: one for unrooted users and one for root users.
-Both will work on common distributions like Ubuntu, Debian, Fedora, Arch, and more.
+Below you will find step-by-step instructions to install **Awesome Script** on your system.

 ### Requirements
 Ensure you have the following dependencies installed: